gatsbyjs/gatsby/docs/contributing/docs-writing-process.md

 ## Gathering and validating supporting information

 Writing an effective doc that meets the needs of Gatsby users requires gathering information from various sources and applying those concepts to your original writing.
-You must digest and validate the details you uncover and understand them enough to describe in a way that users of multiple skill levels can learn.
+You must digest and validate the details you uncover and understand them enough to describe them in a way that users of multiple skill levels can learn.

 Here are some tips for gathering information on a given topic within Gatsby: